-The district's participation in the Okanogan County Public Fund Account with Umpqua Bank is voluntary and the pool is not rated by a nationally recognized statistical rating organization (NRSRO).
+The district's participation in the Douglas County Investment Pool is voluntary and the pool does not have a credit rating.
+The district reports its investment in the pool at the fair value amount, which is not the same as the value of the pool per share.
 The fair value of the district's investment in the pool is measured using a net asset value (NAV) as determined by the pool.
-The pool maintains a duration/weighted average maturity of approximately 30 days.
+The pool maintains a weighted average maturity (WAM) of 60 days or shorter.